gauravreddy08/food-vision/README.md

 * `.gitignore` : tells what files/folders to ignore when committing
 * `app.py`  : Our Food Vision app built using Streamlit
 * `utils.py`  : Some of used fuctions in  `app.py`
-* `model-training.ipynb`  : Google Colab Notebook used to train the models
+* `model-training.ipynb`  : Google Colab Notebook used to train the model
 * `model/`  : Contains all the models used as *.hfd5* files
 * `requirements.txt`  : List of required dependencies required to run `app.py`
 * `extras/`  : Has some miscellaneous images and files used to write this README Document